audiopixel/pixelmixer/README.md

 ### Phase II ###

-Rendering views:

-1. 3D Point Cloud
-2. 2D Quad pixel shader (capable of 1080p)
-3. 3D Directional Lights in Textured Enviroment
-4. Mixed elements

-Configure LED color output (Full RGB by default)
-	could specify output to be white LEDs only as an example
+Configure LED color output (Full RGB by default) (Specify output to be white LEDs only as an example)

 MIDI controller and OSC API input

-Offline sync version
-	Sync online content to Native App
+Offline sync versionSync online content to Native App

 Realtime previsualizer
-	Preview channels/clips in previz
-	While still communicating main mix to hardware

 Modulation Inputs for all clip settings
 Easy way to chain together complex routing Centeralized control with Channel knobs

-Images / Animated Gifs / Text with all system fonts
-	using any dom element / Canvas2D as a texture
+Images / Animated Gifs / Text with all system fonts using any dom element / Canvas2D as a texture

 ### Phase III ###